Argennon-Project/ADAGs/README.md

 - 1 billion -> first crowdfunding which will be sold for 50,000$

 The minting of the remaining 34 billion will be decided by the ADAGs, but it has to be limited to 5 billion per year at max.
-This limit is imposed by ARG token ERC20 contract.
+This limit is imposed by the ARG token ERC20 contract.
 After the lunch of the Argennon blockchain, all unminted ARG tokens will become the reserve of the ADAGs counterpart on the Argennon blockchain.